 Next.js Routing: A Complete Beginner Guide

 npx create-next-app your-app-name

-Configuration Options: You'll be given a list of configuration options during the application setup process as shown below image.
-Select "No" when prompted “Would you like to use App Router?”.
+Configuration Options: You'll be given a list of configuration options during the application setup process, as shown in the image below.
+Select "No" when prompted, “Would you like to use App Router?”.
 This ensures that the Pages Directory is configured for your project.

+Next.js Routing: A Complete Beginner Guide